 Brian: I like that.
 Digital detox.

 Clinton: The other thing I think is you need to … The couples that I see that are having really successful relationships, also, make time for intimacy.
-For emotional intimacy and sexual intimacy that is alcohol and drug free.
-This is really important, because a lot of gay men use drugs and alcohol to have sex, and particularly with the rise of things like crystal meth, it’s just enormously damaging to your ability to have enjoyable sober sex with each other.
+For emotional intimacy and sexual intimacy that is alcohol and drug-free.
+This is really important because a lot of gay men use drugs and alcohol to have sex, and particularly with the rise of things like crystal meth, it’s just enormously damaging to your ability to have enjoyable sober sex with each other.

 I think that’s really important.
 Sometimes I even encourage my couples to make time, and it’s structured.
 It may feel artificial, but make time on the weekend to just take thirty minutes, and go into the bedroom and just lay in bed with each other, and look at each other, or stroke each other, and just talk.
 Kind of lay face to face.
-That can be a beautiful intimate experience, and you need to create and structure those times, because especially today most people have very, very busy lives, and if you don’t make intimate time, it doesn’t happen.
+That can be a beautifully intimate experience, and you need to create and structure those times, because especially today most people have very, very busy lives, and if you don’t make intimate time, it doesn’t happen.

 Clinton: Yes.
 Absolutely.
 Some people say, “That feels a bit fake,” or, “I don’t want to structure time for sex.”
 But the research really shows that even when you create structured time for sex, once you get over the psychological hurdle of, “Oh, wait.
-We’re making an appointment to have sex,” once the adrenaline and the arousal levels increase, and all the hormones kick in, your sex is just as good, if not better, than when it’s spontaneous.
+We’re making an appointment to have sex,” once the adrenaline and the arousal levels increase, and all the hormones kick in, your sex is just as good, if not better than when it’s spontaneous.
 So don’t think that sex always has to be spontaneous.

 Brian: Right.
 Exactly.
-And for those that fear that, “Oh, that’s boring.”
+And for those that fear that “Oh, that’s boring.”
 Yes, it may not necessarily be as sexy as a spontaneous throw you against the wall without expecting it moment, it can, also, feed the desire and the arousal, because you’re thinking about the fact that, “Okay, it’s coming up later.”